JungHunOh/CLOSER_ECCV2024/README.md

 # CLOSER: Towards Better Representation Learning for Few-Shot Class-Incremental Learning
 #### Junghun Oh*, Sunyong Baik*, and Kyoung Mu Lee

-Pytorch implementation of **"CLOSER: Towards Better Representation Learning for Few-Shot Class-Incremental Learning"** accepted in **ECCV2024**.
+Official Pytorch implementation of **"CLOSER: Towards Better Representation Learning for Few-Shot Class-Incremental Learning"** accepted in **ECCV2024**.
 [Paper]()

 If you find this repo useful for your research, please consider citing our paper: